Emoxx09/pernheroku/README.md

 - [x] Test Case #6: A list of todos that can only be seen by logged in users (public todos)
 - [x] Test Case #7: A list of todos that can only be seen by a specific user (private todos)

+- Note: All localhost URLs from the Midterm Exam Todo App must be replaced with the groupname Heroku App URLs.
+Example, instead of ```https://localhost:3000/todos ``` use ```https://groupnametodoappserver.herokuapp.com/todos```.
+Observe that we did not include the port number.